18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 * [Hotels](#hotels)
 * [Flights or Amtrak booked outside of Concur](#air-or-amtrak-booked-outside-of-concur) (Requires additional justification and is only approved on a case-by-case basis)
-* Rental cars and gas for rental cars
+* Rental cars and gas for rental cars (also requires [additional justification](#How-should-I-claim-local-transportation-expenses)
 * Any other expense exceeding $75, including local transportation (This threshold is $25 for local vouchers)
 * Any expenses claimed on a miscellaneous voucher.
 * [Professional liability insurance](#how-can-i-get-reimbursed-for-professional-liability-insurance)